 Blood sugar swings and lack of protein may contribute to fluctuating energy levels throughout the day, difficulties with falling asleep, and frequent night wakings.

-- Balance blood sugar.
-Blood sugar swings can put us on an emotional rollercoaster.
+1. Balance blood sugar.
+Blood sugar imbalances can put us on an emotional rollercoaster.
 After consuming carbohydrate-rich foods, some people find their blood sugar goes up too high, too quickly.
 This leads to a rapid, sometimes excessive, release of insulin (a hormone that regulates blood sugar levels).
 These insulin surges can cause low blood sugar, which can cause unpleasant symptoms such as anxiety, nervousness, lightheadedness, fatigue, excessive hunger, and irritability (or feeling “hangry,” as I like to call it), and can also affect sleep patterns at night.
 We can often wake at night if blood sugar levels drop too low, which can be a sign that blood sugar is dysregulated throughout the day as well.
 If this sounds like you, I recommend reducing your intake of carbohydrate-rich foods, ensuring you are consuming adequate protein and fats, and experimenting with taking chromium or biotin at bedtime.
 Read on to learn more about supplements that can help balance blood sugar.
+My book, Adrenal Transformation Protocol, features a food plan and recipes specifically designed to help you balance blood sugar, as this is a key feature of adrenal dysfunction.

-- Get adequate amounts of amino acids.
+3. Get adequate amounts of protein (amino acids).
 Our bodies use amino acids from protein, for muscle repair and immune function.
 Muscle repair happens at night during deep sleep, so we want to make sure our body has all the raw materials it needs at night to heal and grow new tissue.

-Here are a few options to ensure you are getting enough protein:
+Here’s how to make sure you are getting enough protein:

 - Calculate protein intake.
-For general health purposes, you should be consuming about 0.45-0.55 grams of protein per day, for each pound that you weigh.
-(The official calculation is done by kilograms of body weight: 1.0-1.2 grams of protein per kilogram.)
+For general health purposes, you should be consuming about 0.45 to 0.55 grams of protein per day, for each pound that you weigh.
+(The official calculation is done by kilograms of body weight: 1.0 to 1.2 grams of protein per kilogram.)
 This translates to roughly 50 grams of protein per day, for a person who weighs 100 pounds.
-Higher protein intake (0.55-0.68 grams per pound of body weight, per day) is recommended for most older adults who have acute or chronic diseases.
-(The official calculation is done by kilograms of body weight: 1.2-1.5 grams of protein per kilogram.)
-In this case, a person who weighs 100 pounds should aim for 54-68 grams of protein per day.
+Higher protein intake (0.55 to 0.68 grams per pound of body weight, per day) is recommended for most older adults who have acute or chronic diseases.
+(The official calculation is done by kilograms of body weight: 1.2 to 1.5 grams of protein per kilogram.)
+In this case, a person who weighs 100 pounds should aim for 54 to 68 grams of protein per day.
 Generally, the more active you are, the more protein you need.
-Bodybuilders need even more protein — as much as 1 gram of protein per pound of body weight — so a 100 pound person would want to aim for 100 grams of protein each day!
+Bodybuilders need even more protein — as much as 1 gram of protein per pound of body weight — so a 100-pound person would want to aim for 100 grams of protein each day!

 - Supplement with protein.
-Adding in a high quality protein powder can help ensure adequate protein intake in an easily digestible form.
-I recommend Rootcology Paleo Protein, AI Paleo Protein, or Organic Pea Protein.
+Adding in a high-quality protein powder can help ensure adequate protein intake in an easily digestible form.
+I recommend Rootcology’s protein powders.

 Supportive Supplements